dapr/docs/daprdocs/content/en/operations/components/setup-bindings/supported-bindings/signalr.md

 By default the Azure SignalR output binding will broadcast messages to all connected users.
 To narrow the audience there are two options, both configurable in the Metadata property of the message:

-- group: will send the message to a specific Azure SignalR group
+- group: Sends the message to a specific Azure SignalR group
-- user: will send the message to a specific Azure SignalR user
+- user: Sends the message to a specific Azure SignalR user

 Applications publishing to an Azure SignalR output binding should send a message with the following contract: